fmi-basel/latent-predictive-learning/README.md

 This repository contains code for reproducing results reported in our preprint on [LPL](https://www.nature.com/articles/s41593-023-01460-y), a framework for biologically plausible self-supervised learning.

+**Erratum** (updated Jan 2024): Despite careful checking, some errors and typos have made it into the published manuscript.
+We collect these errors [here](erratum/erratum.md).

 ## Setup

 The deep learning simulations are based on the pytorch lightning framework.
 We've provided a requirements file to help you install everything you need by just running: